Global Saskatchewan

-Global Saskatchewan is a group of two television stations in Saskatchewan, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
-It consists of CFRE-DT (channel 11) in Regina, branded as Global Regina, and CFSK-DT (channel 4) in Saskatoon, known as Global Saskatoon.
+Global Saskatchewan is a pair of television stations in Saskatchewan, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment: CFRE-DT (channel 11) in Regina, branded as Global Regina, and CFSK-DT (channel 4) in Saskatoon, known as Global Saskatoon.

 CFRE-DT's studios are located on Hoffer Drive and McDonald Street on the northeast side of Regina, with transmitter near Louis Riel Trail/Highway 11, northwest of the city.
 CFSK-DT has studios on Robin Crescent on the northwest side of Saskatoon (near the Saskatoon John G. Diefenbaker International Airport) and a transmitter on Agra and Settlers Ridge roads (near Highway 41).

-CFRE and CFSK were authorized and built together, signing on September 6, 1987, after a multi-year licensing process prolonged by the federal cabinet's unusual ruling which remanded a decision of the Canadian Radio-television and Telecommunications Commission for reconsideration.
+CFRE and CFSK were authorized and built together, signing on September 6, 1987, after a multi-year licensing process that included an unusual ruling by the federal cabinet to remand a decision of the Canadian Radio-television and Telecommunications Commission for reconsideration.
 The two stations, owned by CanWest, were known as Saskatchewan Television (STV) and had identical non-local programming, with split local news for each city.
-In 1997, when the CanWest Global System was transformed into the present Global Television Network, the STV brand was dropped in favor of Global.
-The stations air separate three-hour local morning newscasts as well as 90 minutes of local evening news, which is presented from studios in Winnipeg with a production staff based in Regina.
+In 1997, when the CanWest Global System was rebranded to Global Television Network, the STV brand was dropped.
+The stations air separate three-hour local morning newscasts and 90 minutes of local evening news, which is presented from studios in Winnipeg with a production staff based in Regina.

-Prehistory
+Background

 In 1984, three groups responded to the Canadian Radio-television and Telecommunications Commission's (CRTC) call for applications to bring an additional television service to Saskatchewan.
 CanWest Capital Corporation, owner of the Global Television Network in Ontario and CKND-TV in Winnipeg, triggered the call with its bid, which proposed a station to be known as SaskWest in the planning phase and as STV on the air.
 Allarcom Limited, owner of CITV in Edmonton, and Saskatchewan Television Network, a consortium of Harvard Communications (owner of CKCK-TV, locally known as "CKTV") and private stations in Yorkton, Prince Albert, and Swift Current.
 Their proposals were as follows: